Every year, bus crashes lead to serious injuries and an increasing number of fatalities.

 An experienced personal injury attorney who specialises in this claim type offers the best chance of a successful claim.

 At DSC Attorneys, we specialise in road accident claims, including claims involving bus accidents.
 Our personal injury attorneys and medico-legal team can assess your claim, help prepare supporting evidence and represent you in legal proceedings, giving you the best chance of receiving the compensation you deserve.
-We work on a no win, no fee basis.
+We work on a no-win, no-fee basis.